abbaspour/auth0-account-migration/README.md

-#### Step 3: Creation Migration Application
+#### Step 3: Migration Application Details
 Migration client app will have its own `Domain` as well as auto generated `Client ID` and `Secret`.
-Let's leave it there for now, we'll come back to grab these values when setting up migration scripts in your new account.
+Let's leave it there for now.
+We'll come back to grab these values when setting up migration scripts in your new account.

 <kbd>![Client Settings](http://i64.tinypic.com/2rf6gsz.png)</kbd>